actualbudget/actual/CONTRIBUTING.md

 ## Development Environment
 If you would like to contribute you can fork this repository and create a branch specific to the project you are working on.

-There are two options for developing:
+There are three options for developing:
 1. Yarn
     - This is the traditional way to get an environment stood up.
 Run `yarn` to install the dependencies followed by `yarn start:browser` to start the development server.
 You will then be able to access Actual at `localhost:3001`.
 2. Docker Compose